 So, naturally, we decided to write our own list to the most vegan-friendly cities in Europe – based on actual facts and statistics, with some parameters.
-We first started this list in 2017 and have updated it for 2018.
+We first started this vegan Europe list in 2017 and have updated it yearly ever since.
 We hope it helps with planning your vegan holidays in Europe!

 How We Calculated This Vegan Europe List:

 We used the number of fully vegan restaurants listed on HappyCow (like a vegan Yelp) as a barometer.
 Yes, we know that this isn’t a failsafe method.
 There surely are vegan friendly cities in Europe with few vegan restaurants but vegan options aplenty in traditional cuisine.
 There are many places whose traditional cuisine can be quite vegan-friendly – we love to search out these dishes.
 (Check out Nomadic Vegan’s book Veggie Planet on exactly this subject).
 But these accidentally vegan dishes are exactly that – accidental.
 When possible, we like to support people and initiatives (like vegan restaurants, sanctuaries, hotels, etc.) that are consciously working towards a more ethical, environmentally friendly, and healthier world.